rnowley/monopm/README.md

   -h                Display help for this command.
 ```

-## The Structure of a Project File
+## The Structure of a Dependency File
 ```
 {
     "libraryPath": 'newLib',